-Retroactive Adjustment: The process of paying back premiums to back date coverage to the date of the qualifying status change.
-(Only used for active employees and retirees.)
+Retroactive Adjustment: The process of paying back premiums owed back to the effective date of the qualifying status change.
+(Applicable to active employees and retirees only).

 State Subsidy: The portion of the insurance premium(s) paid by the State for eligible employees and retirees enrolled in Health Benefits.